AdenWhitworth/checkmate_Front-End/README.md

 ## Overview

-The Online Chess With Friends Front-End is built using React and provides a responsive, real-time chess-playing experience.
+The Checkmate Front-End is built using React and provides a responsive, real-time chess-playing experience.
 Users can create and join chess games, communicate through in-game chat, and track their performance using the integrated ranking system.

-## Online Chess With Friends Live Demo
+## Checkmate Demo

-The Online Chess With Friends application is live and can be accessed here: [Online Chess With Friends Demo](https://online-chess-with-friends.web.app/).
+The Checkmate application is live and can be accessed here: [Checkmate Demo](https://online-chess-with-friends.web.app/).
 You can explore all features of the game, including real-time gameplay, chat, and rankings.

 ### Test User Credentials